Date of Award

 To validate the recursive least squares based estimator, a lithium-ion single cell simulation model is developed to simulate a NCR18650GA single cell's performance during discharge at 25oC.
 Validations of the single cell simulation model with both constant discharging current and HK-36 flight mission profile show simulation errors less than 1.3%.

 This thesis also empirically analyzes the propulsive battery system weight and weight fractions based on the HK-36 electric airplane propulsive battery system designing experiences.
 As a result, the entire HK-36 propulsive battery system takes approximately 27% of the aircraft gross weight.
 58% of the battery system weight is the cells' weight, and 42% is the auxiliary components weight.
 Taking the weight fraction into consideration, NCR18650GA cells' effective specific energy reduces from 0.16 HP-hr/lb (259 W-hr/kg) to 0.09 HP-hr/lb (150 W-hr/kg).

 Scholarly Commons Citation

 Lilly, Jingsi, "Aviation Propulsive Lithium-Ion Battery Packs State-of-Charge and State-of-Health Estimations and Propulsive Battery System Weight Analysis" (2017).
-PhD Dissertations and Master's Theses.
+Doctoral Dissertations and Master's Theses.
 367.